The East African Rift System: a belt of natural wonders

 Africa breaks in two, a new ocean forms

-Africa splits in two along the Great Rift: the Nubian plate in the west will get detached from the Somali plate in the east (see illustrated map).
-In the future, a new ocean will occupy the space between both plates.
 The separation of plates proceeds slowly, a few centimeters per year.
 In Africa, the first signs of rifting began more than 40 million years ago, during the Eocene Epoch, but most activity took place during the last fifteen to ten million years.

-The Afar Triangle
+The Afar Triangle and the Danakil Depression

 At the edges of the Danakil Depression, the land rises steeply to the Ethiopian Highlands.
-The rocks of these highlands consist of basalt, testimony of massive volcanic eruptions that preceded rifting 30 million years ago.
+The rocks of these highlands consist of basalt, testimony of massive volcanic eruptions (known as the Afar Plume) that preceded rifting 30 million years ago.
 The Blue Nile has its sources in these volcanic highlands.
-As the basalt bedrock weathers to sediment, volcanic minerals are loosened and carried away by the rivers.
-Thousands of kilometers further downstream, the volcanic sediment settles out of the Nile on the Egyptian riverbanks, resulting in incredibly fertile soils.
-This fortunate geological quirk certainly must have benefited cultivation and cultural prosperity in Ancient Egypt.
+As the basalt bedrock weathers into soil, volcanic minerals are loosened and carried away by the rivers.

 The eastern branch leads us via Lake Turkana to Kenya.
 At the shores of this huge lake, a very complete human-like skeleton was excavated in 1984.
 It belonged to a nine-year-old boy who lived about 1.5 million years ago, now known as Turkana Boy, a Homo ergaster.